JuliaPalacios/SummerResearch/README.md

 *Schedule* (Open an issue if you want to suggest a paper to read):

 # Journal reading

+Part of our summer research will involve reading and discussing some scientific papers.
+I want to emphasize the importance of being a scholar.
+I ask you to read at least two papers a week, some of them will be discussed during group meetings and some will be uniquely relevant for your projects.
+When you finish reading your paper, write a short summary of your findings and annotate them here under Description.
+Please edit this list as needed.

 | Date | Link to paper | Reader | Description
 |------|--------------|-----------|-----------|
 | April 11 | [Ancient X chromosomes reveal contrasting sex bias in Neolithic and Bronze Age Eurasian migrations](http://www.pnas.org/content/114/10/2657.abstract.html)| Amy |